masneyb/nexus-5-upstream/README.md

 - USB: `usb0`
 - WiFi: `wlan0`
 - charger
 - serial port: `/dev/ttyMSM0`.
-A serial console can be obtained through the headphone jack.
-This requires building a custom cable and is described in [on this page](UART_CABLE.md).
+A serial console can be obtained through the headphone jack and requires building a custom cable [as described on this page](UART_CABLE.md).
 - Qualcomm 8841 / 8941 PMICs
 - all (or most?) of the clocks